-- Successful completion of all required coursework prior to student teaching with a cumulative GPA of at least 2.75 - Maintain at least a 2.75 GPA in professional education coursework - ☐ Maintain at least a 2.75 GPA in endorsement area coursework (unless candidate's chosen endorsement area requires higher GPA) - Demonstrated proficiency with required instructional technologies (either through coursework or by individual assessment) - Evidence of readiness to student teach demonstrated by successful completion of all coursework and successful performance in EDU 335 and 435, EDU 414, MUS 411 and 412 and SPD 361
+- □ Successful completion of all required coursework prior to clinical practice with at least a 2.75 GPA in these three categories: cumulative, content area, and professional education - Demonstrated proficiency with required media and instructional technologies (either through coursework or by individual assessment) - Evidence of readiness for clinical practice demonstrated during EDU 335 and 435, EDU 414, MUS 411 and 412 and SPD 361 - □ Passing score on the appropriate content-area Praxis II test.
+Additional information about tests, deadlines, etc. can be found on your myEportfolio dashboard.
+BE SURE TO READ IT!!